alexvking/png2ascii/README.md

 - Run <code>make</code> at the command line to build the project with GCC.
 - png2ascii expects a PNG file as its only argument and outputs the ASCII image to stdout.
 - Images with a width greater than 100 pixels or so will be very large.
-It's easy to resize any image to the perfect size with ImageMagick's <code>convert</code>: <code>convert img.png -resize 80x80 out.png ; ./png2ascii out.png > out.txt</code>
+It's easy to resize any image to the perfect size with ImageMagick's <code>convert</code>: <code>convert img.png -resize 80x80 out.png ; ./png2ascii out.png > out.txt</code>.
+True <code>|</code>code> isn't yet supported, because I'm not certain that LodePNG supports reading a PNG from stdin.
+I'm working on it.

 ### Version History

-0.6.0
+1.0.0 (8/16/15)
 - Added alpha channel support

-0.5.0
+0.9.0 (8/16/15)
 - Initial release